The Basic Fundamental Of networking

-The transport layer is the one which communicates with the application layer to transfer data to the appropriate hosts.
+The transport layer is the one that communicates with the application layer to transfer data to the appropriate hosts.
 The two most important protocols used almost everywhere at transport layers are the TCP and the UDP protocols.
-However the TCP (Transmission Control Protocol) connections are more reliable when compared to the UDP (User Datagram Protocol) connections.
+However, the TCP (Transmission Control Protocol) connections are more reliable when compared to the UDP (User Datagram Protocol) connections.
 Both have their own set of pros and cons and are used as per their requirement.

 User Datagram Protocol, on the other hand, is much simpler but unreliable than Transmission Control Protocol.
-In UDP, there is no acknowledgment done for any data sent or received to and from the host.
+In UDP, there is no acknowledgement done for any data sent or received to and from the host.
 Thus there are high chances of packet drops and leaks.
-This is the main reason why UDP is not used where quality data transmission is required and thus is considered unreliable.
+This is the main reason why UDP is not used where quality data transmission is required and thus, is considered unreliable.
 This type of protocol is mostly used in YouTube or Vimeo when streaming a video since a few packets drops won’t hamper the user experience.